-An undergraduate student who wishes to enroll in 500level courses for credit toward a bachelor's degree must obtain the approval of the student's faculty advisor and work with the course instructor to have the necessary electronic approval entered.
+An undergraduate student who wishes to enroll in 500-level courses for credit must obtain the approval of the student's faculty advisor and work with the course instructor to have the necessary electronic approval entered.
 The student's work will be evaluated at the graduate level.
 Credits earned by undergraduates permitted to enroll in graduate courses may be counted toward graduate degree requirements if they are not applied to a student's undergraduate degree.